Did you know we are actively engaged in parts of a sales funnel every time we buy a product? Actually, even before we buy?

 Parts Of A Sales Funnel

-In this post, we will explain parts of a sales funnel in plain English.
+This sales funnel guide will explain parts of a sales funnel in plain English.
 Our goal is to help you not only understand their value -- you probably know already that your business can't survive without a funnel -- but the integral components of a sales funnel.

 A designer or developer is going to start and stop at your website.
-The truth is, a website is required.
+The truth is a website is required.
 It's mandatory.
 But it's the least important part of the entire sales funnel conversation.

 The parts of a sales funnel should automate your sales and reinforce your existing processes, not make you reinvent how you and your team work.